mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

 - Prune out the small words that qualify how you feel and how you think and what you saw: “a bit”, “a little”, “sort of”, “kind of”, “rather”, “quite”, “very”, “too”, “pretty much”, “in a sense” and dozens more.
 They dilute your style and your persuasiveness.
 - Learn to alert the reader as soon as possible to any change in mood from the previous sentence.
 - Your style will be warmer and truer to your personality if you use contractions like “I’ll” and “won’t” and “can’t” when they fit comfortably into what you’re writing.
-- I only suggest avoiding one form—“I’d”, “he’d”, “we’d”, etc.—because “I’d” can mean both “I had” and “I would”, and readers can get well into a sentence before learning which meaning it is.
+- I only suggest avoiding one form-“I’d”, “he’d”, “we’d”, etc.-because “I’d” can mean both “I had” and “I would”, and readers can get well into a sentence before learning which meaning it is.
 - Always use “that” unless it makes your meaning ambiguous.
 - Surprisingly often a difficult problem in a sentence can be solved by simply getting rid of it.
 - Rewriting is the essence of writing well: it’s where the game is won or lost.
 - Go with your interests.
 No area of life is stupid to someone who takes it seriously.
 If you follow your affections you will write well and will engage your readers.
 - Decide what you want to do.
 Then decide to do it.
 Then do it.
 - Don’t try to visualize the great mass audience.
-There is no such audience—every reader is a different person.
+There is no such audience-every reader is a different person.
 - Writing is hard work.
 A clear sentence is no accident.
 Very few sentences come out right the first time, or even the third time.
 Remember this in moments of despair.
 If you find that writing is hard, it’s because it is hard.
 - Writing is an act of ego, and you might as well admit it.
 - Examine every word you put on paper.
 You'll find a surprising number that don't serve any purpose.
 - There are many good reasons for writing that have nothing to do with being published.
 Writing is a powerful search mechanism, and one of its satisfactions is to come to terms with your life narrative.
-Another is to work through some of life’s hardest knocks—loss, grief, illness, addiction, disappointment, failure—and to find understanding and solace.
+Another is to work through some of life’s hardest knocks-loss, grief, illness, addiction, disappointment, failure-and to find understanding and solace.
 - Clutter is the disease of American writing.
 We are a society strangling in unnecessary words, circular constructions, pompous frills and meaningless jargon.
 - The only way to learn to write is to force yourself to produce a certain number of words on a regular basis.
 - The secret of good writing is to strip every sentence to its cleanest components.